kapilkarda/stylecabbie-web/wp-content/plugins/gift-voucher/readme.txt

 * Additional charges feature on each voucher order.
 * Custom value redemption feature from the backend.
 * Check the voucher balance page on the backend.
-* Stripe with SCA-ready, PayPal (Express checkout), MultiSafepay and Sofort Payment Gateway Integration and  Bank Transfer.
+* Stripe with SCA-ready & Ideal Payment Option, PayPal (Express checkout), MultiSafepay and Sofort Payment Gateway Integration and  Bank Transfer.
+* Generate Invoice for each voucher order.
 * 1-year support with updates included (Get 35% off on renewal license)
 * 100% Satisfaction Guarantee (14 days refund if found unsatisfactory)